How You Can Avoid Burning Bridges When You Resign From Your Job

 Document Your Job

 Document what you do.
 Remember that your boss and coworkers probably don't know all of the day-to-day work that you do and how.
-Things to especially note for those coworkers who will have to fill in for you when you depart:
+Items to especially note for those coworkers who will have to fill in for you when you depart:

 - Regular reports